jaruchi/Feedback_App/README.md

 ### Bonus
 - A user can see their profile
-- A user(instructor) can see all the feedbacks given by a students for a course
+- A user(instructor) can see all the feedbacks for a course given by students
-- A user(instructor) can see all the feedbacks given by a students for a homework
+- A user(instructor) can see all the feedbacks for a homework given by students

 ### Hurdles